 We pointed out that the Claimant’s financial losses were limited in that Mr A was able to continue with work.
 He was not impacted at home.
 He needed some psychological treatment and was diagnosed as suffering from post- traumatic stress disorder for a short period of time, together with anxiety for a short period of time.
 There were a number of offers and counter-offers made until it reached the point whereby the Claimant was offered £12,000 in full and final settlement of his claim for personal injuries and financial losses.
 He decided that this was something he would want to accept.

-This is a true case where the identity of the Claimant is protected.
 Ward & Rider act for individuals who have been involved in all types of personal injury claims including claims as a result of clinical negligence (medical negligence), accidents at work, road traffic accidents and tripping and slipping claims.
 Ordinarily we are happy to act under a Conditional Fee Agreement i.e. a no win, no fee agreement.